Michigan TBI lawyer says ERs and doctors frequently miss head injuries, lists signs so you can protect yourself

 As you can see, many of the symptoms of traumatic brain injury are the same as a concussion.
 If you are noticing these symptoms, it’s important to consult your doctor and a neurologist.

-If you have been in a car accident and suspect you have a traumatic brain injury, you can always call Michigan Auto Law for a free consultation, at (800) 777-0028.
+If you suspect or have been diagnosed with TBI after a car accident, you can always call Michigan Auto Law for a free consultation, at (800) 777-0028.
 Our lawyers will fight to protect you, and help get you the care needed to put the pieces back together.

 – Steven M. Gursten is a member of the American Association for Justice Traumatic Brian Injury Group and the Sarah Jane Brain Project.
 Steve received a trial verdict of $5.65 million for a TBI victim; the largest reported auto negligence verdict in Michigan for the year.